Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY

 You hear water running outside your home.
 You look up and see a pipe sticking out from the edge of the roof or soffit which you've never even noticed before.
 Water is trickling out from the pipe and down onto the ground.

-That mysterious pipe is the overflow from the cold water header tank or cistern in your attic.
+That mysterious pipe is the overflow from the cold water header tank (also called a cistern) in your attic.
 If the tank overfills, excess water flows safely via the overflow to the outdoors.
-It's not likely to be a catastrophe, and the flow may only be a trickle, but if you have a water meter and pay for your water, obviously the cost of this wastage can mount up.
+It's not likely to be a catastrophe, and the flow may only be a trickle, but if you have a water meter and pay for your water, obviously the cost of this wastage can add up.

-This guide explains the basics of the pipes and valves in home plumbing systems and how to remedy an overflowing cold water tank in the loft.
+This guide explains the basics of the pipes and valves in home plumbing systems and how to remedy an overflowing cold-water tank in the loft.
 This tank is commonly found in UK plumbing systems.
 You can use the same repair principles for remedying a leaking toilet cistern.
 There is some variation in the type of valves fitted to tanks.
 Newer tanks are fitted with diaphragm valves, whereas older tanks use a sliding valve system with a replaceable washer as shown in the photos below.

 Note: This article covers replacing a washer in an old style ballcock valve (part 1 valve).
 This valve is actually against regulations in new installations.
 There are several different types of valves different to the one below, but all of them use some form of fiber/rubber washer/O-ring/diaphragm system to shut off flow.